pscottdevos/butterworth-filter/README.md

 # butterworth-filter
-A small Python library for calculating component values for Nth order Butterworth filters using the Sallen Key unity gain topology.
+A small Python library for calculating component values for Nth order Butterworth filters using the Sallen-Key unity gain topology.